| |

 When to visit the Bandelier National Monument?

-The Bandelier National Monument is open year-round from dawn to dusk except during heavy snow days or other emergencies.
-So, before you go, check the park website to ensure it’s open.
 We went hiking in Bandelier in December.
-It was cold but sunny and perfect weather for a hike.
+It was cold but sunny, perfect weather for a hike.
 If you are going in the summer, take a plentiful water supply.
 Monsoon season is from mid-June to mid-September.
-Spring and Fall are the best, in our opinion, because the Park is less crowded, and the temperatures are pleasant.
+Spring and Fall are the best, in our opinion, because the Park is less crowded and the temperatures are pleasant.

 How to prepare for hiking in Bandelier National Monument?

 Whether the trail is short or long, easy or demanding, you must always be prepared for your hike.
 Accidents happen, or the weather can change dramatically in a few minutes.
 That’s why we pack carefully, even for shorts and leisurely walks.
+Check out our detailed Day Hiking Packing List before you hit the trail.

 Pack yourself in a comfortable backpack.
 You should have a hiking backpack with a lap belt so that it relieves your spine while climbing.